 At the end of the day, we don’t see the debt situation as likely to put too much strain on the Chinese renminbi.
 Instead, the key drivers will likely remain the state of trade negotiations between the China and the U.S., as well as the evolution of interest rates in China and the health of the global economy.

 While we don’t believe there are good reasons to be panicking in the short-term, it’s worth noting that this build-up of debt will eventually act as a handbrake on Chinese growth over the long-term.
 Should the Chinese government ultimately desire to bring the country’s indebtedness down to levels near the global average, a significant amount of additional deleveraging will be required.
-On top of this, the Chinese economy will have to grapple with deteriorating demographics without the boost from urbanisation (as the rural population increasingly moves to the cities and becomes more productive).
+On top of this, the Chinese economy will have to grapple with deteriorating demographics without the boost from urbanization (as the rural population increasingly moves to the cities and becomes more productive).

-One final question that remains unanswered, in our opinion, is how hard the Chinese government will push on deleveraging - and the time-frame with which they will approach it.
+One final question that remains unanswered, in our opinion, is how hard the Chinese government will push on deleveraging—and the timeframe with which they will approach it.
 A renewal of the country’s prosperity-focused goal of doubling GDP per capita would hint that the government is taking a steady approach to deleveraging.
-On the other hand, any indication from Chinese leaders that this goal has been achieved - with no extension needed - might indicate a risk that deleveraging efforts are likely to step up a notch.
+On the other hand, any indication from Chinese leaders that this goal has been achieved—with no extension needed—might indicate a risk that deleveraging efforts are likely to step up a notch.